-A visit to New Zealand is an absolute must for people from all over the world, and while DriveNow can sort out all your transport needs with a New Zealand car hire or campervan rental, you’ll still need somewhere to stay!
+A visit to New Zealand is an absolute must for people from all over the world, and while DriveNow can sort out all your transport needs with a New Zealand car or campervan rental, you’ll still need somewhere to stay!

 The North Island has two major cities, Auckland and Wellington (one at each end), and there is a wide range of accommodation options in these cities and in between, no matter your budget, time restraints or preferences.